 Studies arraigo

 The studies arraigo is quite unique as, unlike the others, it is not a residency to live and work in Spain.
 Instead, it allows you undergo training or studies for up to 2 years in Spain, in order to later modify to a work permit.
-To apply, you must have been living in Spain illegally for 2 years.
+To apply, you must have been living in Spain continuously for 2 years, whether illegally or legally.

 The course